net-lisias-kspu/ContractConfigurator/2-Parameters/Parameters.md

         }
     }

-The naviation bar on the right contains all the parameters natively supported by ContractConfigurator.
+The navigation bar on the right contains all the parameters natively supported by ContractConfigurator.